For Couples

 •Feel annoyed but probably not say anything.

-You're on vacation and you see something you love but it's expensive.
+Your partner is on vacation and sees something they love but it's expensive.

 •Take a photo and think about it later.